ajmalhinas/androidProjectTemplate/Readme.md

+Last tested: Nexus 6 API 30.
+API>30 has some issues

-This is template project for android MDD framework extension Follow the below tutorial to rename this template and create your own project
+his is template project for android MDD framework extension Follow the below tutorial to rename this template and create your own project

 Tutorial - Developing a mobile application named school for Schools.